-Fulfillment center offers ecommerce merchants warehousing (storage) and shipping services, that allow online businesses to operate without owning their own warehouse or physical storage space.
+A fulfillment center offers e-commerce merchants warehousing (storage) and shipping services, that allows online businesses to operate without owning their warehouse or physical storage space.

-Most fulfillment centers are integrated with ecommerce marketplaces and platforms like Amazon (which also operate their own fulfilment centers, Shopify, and eBay, making it easier for merchants to manage inventory and delivery products.
+Most fulfillment centers are integrated with e-commerce marketplaces and platforms like Amazon (which also operates its fulfillment centers), Shopify, and eBay, making it easier for merchants to manage inventory and delivery products.

-These are the top reasons why Importers choose fulfilment centers:
+These are the top reasons why importers choose fulfillment centers:

 1. You can get closer to foreign markets.
-If you are based in the US, and want to sell in Europe, it’s way easier to send your goods to a fulfilment center in the EU – compared to setting up your own warehouse or sending products from the US.
+If you are based in the United States and want to sell in Europe, it’s way easier to send your goods to a fulfillment center in the EU – compared to setting up your warehouse or sending products from the US.

-2. It’s often cheaper to use a fulfilment center to store and pack your products, compared to renting a warehouse and hiring employees.
+2. It’s often cheaper to use a fulfillment center to store and pack your products, compared to renting a warehouse and hiring employees.

-3. Your international customers get receive the product in only a few days, rather than waiting more than a week.
+3. Your international customers get to receive the product in only a few days, rather than waiting for more than a week.

 In most cases, fulfillment centers go through the following process: